Home

 Between 1890 and 1900, while the tramway lines were being built, smart investors saw a good business opportunity.
 They bought the lands around the new transport lines and subdivided them into building plots.

 The workers could still build their own house during those days.
 First they built a small one floor house covered with black paper.
-There was no running water and the toilet was installed in the backyard.
-In English the place was called "backhouse", a word that eventually became "bécosse" in "joual" or French slang.
-Afterwards, a second floor, running water and a bathroom were added.
+There was no running water and the toilet was in the backyard.
+In English the place was called "backhouse", a word that eventually became "bécosse" in "joual" or Quebec French slang.
+Afterwards, a second floor, running water and bathroom were added.

 rue De Gaspé

-Those houses usually have two floors and offer unusual attributes like roofs with pinions (two slopes) or pavilions (four slopes), skylights and long covered balconies.
+The houses usually have two floors and offer unusual attributes like roofs with pinions (two slopes) or pavilions (four slopes), skylights and long covered balconies.
 There are about ten of those houses in the district.

-The houses have six to ten rooms and were initially built for large families.
 The rooms are often if not always laid out one after the other down a hallway.
 Joined in rows along the streets, the houses are called “maisons en rangée” and they characterize the "Villeray Type".

 The “type” is easily recognizable.
 The houses have two to three floors and two to five residences (duplex to quintuplex), each having its own entrance.
 Rectangular with flat roofs, the buildings are soberly designed and have an imposing presence.
 The façades are made out of bricks and are decorated with wrought iron staircases and balconies.